Short Answer

 Contract Snapshot

-This market resolves to "Yes" if the President of the United States is impeached before January 1, 2028.
-If impeachment does not occur by this date, the market resolves to "No." The outcome will be verified using the Library of Congress, and the market closes either upon the event's occurrence or by January 1, 2028, at 10:00 AM EST. Insider trading by individuals with material non-public information or employment by source agencies is prohibited.
+This market resolves to YES if the President of the United States is impeached before January 1, 2028.
+If no impeachment occurs by this date, the market resolves to NO. The outcome is verified using data from the Library of Congress (congress.gov), and insider trading by individuals with material non-public information or those employed by Source Agencies is prohibited.

 Available Contracts